All You Need to Know About Limited Pay Life Insurance

 The average cost for a healthy person who is in their 40’s is anywhere between $25-$30 per month for a face value that is roughly $500,000.
 The type of life insurance policy can affect how much you pay as well.
 Typically, the younger and healthier you are, the less amount of money you are going to pay in monthly premiums.

-Whole life Insurance Costs
+Whole Life Insurance Costs

 The cost for whole life insurance is typically the most expensive policy a person can have.
 This is because whole life or permanent life insurance lasts your entire life, comes with a cash value that you can use for premium payments, and can act as a tax-deferred savings account.
 For most seniors, a whole life insurance policy may be too expensive and so they use options such as final expense insurance in order to have a small nest egg when they pass that family can use for their last expenses.